 Previous studies aiming at assessing the performances of BHE and Ground-Source Heat Pump systems showed that the efficiency of heat extraction mostly depends on the heat transfer process between the BHEs and the ground.
 In a purely diffusive medium, it mainly depends over the long term on the thermal conductivity and diffusivity of the ground (i.e. Stylianou et al., 2017; Chen et al., 2019; Choi and Ooka, 2015).
 The presence of groundwater was suggested to improve the long-term performance of BHE both by increasing the heat exchange rate during production (Zanchini et al., 2010; Stylianou et al., 2017; Wang et al., 2013) and by favouring heat recovery during periods of no production (Hein et al., 2016; Erol et al., 2015).
 In medium with groundwater circulation, analysis showed that soil heat capacity and thermal conductivity only have minor impact on the sustainability of a GSHP system and that dispersion tends to increase the area of impact of heat extraction.
-In this study, we want to understand the capacity of the ground to provide and regenerate the heat load required by a single house in the UK, rather that evaluating the performances of extraction of BHE.
+In this study, we want to understand the capacity of the ground to provide and regenerate the heat load required by a single house in the UK, rather than evaluating the performances of extraction of BHE.
 We will therefore ignore the engineering aspects first by simplifying the BHE to a vertical line source.
-We will moreover consider that heat is extracted from a purely diffusive homogeneous porous medium, whose characteristics are defined accordingly to a typical geological profile in the Midlothian Coalfield, Scotland.
+We will moreover consider that heat is extracted from a purely diffusive homogeneous porous medium, whose characteristics are defined accordingly by a typical geological profile in the Midlothian Coalfield, Scotland.

 Heat load

-We first suggest to calculate the volume of rock that would be required to provide the energy requirements for a single house in the UK, which is in the order of 12 400 kWh in average per year, with a maximum of 18 000 kWh in winter and 8 000 kWh in summer (XXX).
+We first suggest to calculate the volume of rock that would be required to provide the energy requirements for a single house in the UK, which is in the order of 12 400 kWh on average per year, with a maximum of 18 000 kWh in winter and 8 000 kWh in summer (XXX).
 To satisfy this yearly demand, a heat pump would need to deliver an average heat load H = 1415 W by extracting heat from the subsurface.
 In reality, part of the heat load is supplied by the heat pump in the form of electrical heat E that is required for air compression, reducing the energy that needs to be extracted from the ground G by an amount that depends on the coefficient of performances (COP) of the heat pump (Banks, 2008).

 G = H (1− 1/COP) (2.2)

 Using a COP of 3.4, the average heat that would need to be extracted from the ground to satisfy a total heat demand H = 1415 W is therefore reduced to G = 1000 W. This corresponds to a total energy Q = 3.15×1010J over a year.
 Considering a dry solid rock mass with a porosity φ = 0.1, a density of ρ = 2500 kg/m3 and a specific heat capacity of c = 950 J/kg.°C, the volume of rock V = V(1−φ) required to provide this energy by cooling the rocks by ∆T = 5◦C is about 2800 m3, according to Eq.
 2.1.
 Assuming that the heat is extracted radially from a borehole with a length h = 40 m situated in the centre of a cylinder, the radius of this cylinder would be 4.8 m, corresponding to a surface area of about 70 m2.
-The specific heat absorption from the rock, as defined by Banks, 2008 would therefore be = 25 W/m.
+The specific heat absorption from the rock, as defined by Banks, (2008) would therefore be = 25 W/m.
 Over a 30-year operation period (Q = 9.47×1011J) and considering that no recharge occurs, an area of 2200 m2 would be required (r= 26.5 m), corresponding to a rock volume V = 8.9×104 m3.

 Heat recharge